Last Updated on March 22, 2021 by Julia Wilson

 The Egyptian Mau is the only naturally occurring domestic breed of cat with spots.
 Other spotted cats include the Bengal and Ocicat; however, these two breeds are man-made.

-The Egyptian Mau is an intelligent, outgoing, playful, lively and active cat.
+The Egyptian Mau is an intelligent, outgoing, playful, lively and active cat who loves to play well into adulthood.
 They thrive on attention and do not like to be left on their own for extended periods.
-This is a breed who bonds deeply with their human family and gets on with pets and children.
+This is a breed that bonds deeply with their human family and gets on with pets and children.

 The Egyptian Mau is a healthy breed with no known health problems.